richso/HKMLApp-iPhone/README.md

 After download, please open the HKMLApp.xcworkspace (DON'T open HKMLApp.xcodeproj)

-if the Xcode complain that the Facebook* or other package are missing, pls install Cocospod and then run pod install in the App source folder to correct it.
+if the Xcode complain that the some library / framework package are missing, pls install Cocospod and then run pod install in the App source folder to correct it.

 Enjoy!!!